Conditions may be improving in the search for Brian Laundrie, who officials say was under surveillance before disappearing - Local News 8

 Police on Thursday denied that a campsite had been found in the reserve during earlier search efforts.
 That confirmation came after a source close to the Laundrie family told CNN they were informed by investigators that police had made a discovery.
 The source on Thursday insisted that the Laundrie family had been told a campsite had been found.

 “Is it possible that they thought that there might be a campsite out there or something they may have seen from the air, but when they got on the ground that’s not what it turned out to be.
-Sure, I think that’s a possibility,” North Port’s Taylor said.
+Sure, I think that’s a possibility,” Taylor, the North Port Police spokesperson, said.
 “Bottom line is that investigators are telling me that no campsite was found out there.”

-As the search continues, Chris Laundrie and Brian’s mother Roberta believe he is still in the reserve, Bertolino said, adding that the parents see no reason to issue a public call for Laundrie to surrender to authorities.
+As the search continues, Chris Laundrie and Brian’s mother Roberta believe he is still in the reserve, Bertolino said, and as a result, any public call they made for him to surrender to authorities would not reach him.

 “In short, the parents believe Brian was and still is in the preserve so there was no reason to issue a plea on media that he does not have access to,” the attorney said.